Alan Peter Original Music for Film & Television

 May 12th, 2012

 I received an email out of the blue from a guy in Houston, Texas during the week, telling me that a tune of mine is on Houston TV (link below) with an estimated 6 million viewership daily!
-“Woodlands” is an exclusive residential area just north of the city.
+The Woodlands is an exclusive residential area just north of the city.
 Special thanks to Steve Williamson and his wife for taking the time to track me down and sending me the link.
-Next stop: World domination! :-) (Sorry link just expired)
+The “Generations” producers, John Manlove Marketing and Communications in Pasadena, Texas, have just received a prestigious Silver Telly award for the commercial.
+Next stop: World domination! 🙂

 About

-Alan Peter has been writing music since he took up guitar at 16 years of age.
+Alan Peter Sheahan has been writing and producing music since he took up acoustic guitar at 16 years of age.___

-In 2003 after Woodstar parted ways, Alan built a home studio and began to explore writing songs and instrumental pieces in diverse styles, with the intention of finding a home for them on "The Big Screen".
-Today, Alan works closely with Kieran Calvert (http://www.echoshell.net), who squabbles on a daily basis with the elves in a constant tyrannical battle to make it all sound just about right in time for tea.
+In 2005, after Woodstar parted ways, Alan built a home studio and continued to write songs and instrumental pieces in diverse styles, with the intention of finding a home for them on the ‘Silver Screen’.
+Today, Alan lives in Cambrils, Spain and distributes his music globally through a publishing deal with a Norwegian publisher (http://www.shockwave-sound.com).

 Music